 NOTE: Some utilities in the Toolkit require specific directory structures to operate properly.
-Refer to Chapter 2 for details about directory structure requirements.
+For details about directory structure requirements, refer to Chapter 2 in this document.

 Figure 1-2 illustrates the steps involved in the server configuration process using the utilities included in the Toolkit.